-Priority: - Control
+Priority: - Contain

 Identification and Reproduction

-Butterfly bush can produce asexually from plant parts.
+- Butterfly bush can produce asexually from plant parts.

 Habitat & Ecology

-Outcompetes native species and may alter riparian habitats.
+- Outcompetes native species and may alter riparian habitats.

-Mechanical: Remove seed capsule before they ripen.
+- Remove seed capsule before they ripen and produce seeds.

-Remove larger bushes by cutting the plant at the base.
+- Remove larger bushes by cutting the plant at the base.

-Dig up the stump if possible, or cover it with a thick plastic bag or mulch to prevent regeneration.
+- Dig up the stump if possible, or cover it with a thick plastic bag or mulch to prevent regeneration.

 - Be sure to remove new shoots and stems to reduce re-establishment.